The best Google Pixel 6 and 6 pro deals to shop now

 The highly anticipated handsets have finally landed and we’ve found the best offers to shop

-Google has officially announced the Pixel 6 and Pixel 6 pro, two high-end Android devices designed to compete with the very best smartphones from rivals Apple and Samsung.
-Pre-orders are available to buy now, and the phones launch on 28 October.
+The Pixel 6 and Pixel 6 pro launch later this week.
+Google’s high-end Android devices are designed to compete with the very best smartphones from rivals Apple and Samsung.
+Pre-orders are open now, though the Pixel 6 pro is selling out at many places.

+We’ve compiled some of the best deals on the Pixel 6 below.
+Keep in mind that no matter where you buy one, both phones come with an offer to claim a free pair of Bose NC 700s worth £349.
+These highly rated cans claimed the top spot in our list of the best noise-cancelling headphones.

 Both phones also offer a significant camera upgrade over previous Pixel handsets – which already had top-tier photography credentials – and pack much larger sensor capable of drawing in more light.